Support Us in our efforts to raise $400,000!

-Joanne Ong, Social Worker, and Melvin Soon, Engineer.
+An Engineer and a Social Worker.
 Something interesting is that we are trying to pick up a new hobby: fishing!
 We believe that missions is for everyone, and should happen anywhere.

 "What if God would slow us down and work within our productivity-driven and KPI-focused nation, and show us what being the family of God looks like?
 A family that is focused on relationships over events and collaborations over individualism.
 A family where our love for each other runs deep, showing us to be His disciples to the world.
 And, a family where the older ones would be like spiritual fathers and mothers, so that we can confidently pursue all of God’s calling over our lives with the love and support backing us.
 I’m longing to see us fulfil our national destiny as Antioch of Asia, sending workers that would carry with them the kingdom culture of family wherever they go!"

 - Sng Zhong Hao

 Zhong Hao is the head of UNITY, a relational network of ministry leaders that desires to see believers dwell together in unity on campus and beyond.